Bradayy/raiden/README.md

 This requires [Injector.](https://github.com/nefarius/Injector)

 This is published for educational purposes.
-It doesn't work with recent versions of Among Us.
+It doesn't work with recent versions of Among Us and is geared towards those interested in cybersecurity/reverse engineering.